oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 Authorization servers MUST utilize exact matching of client redirect URIs against pre-registered URIs.
 This measure contributes to the prevention of leakage of authorization codes and access tokens (depending on the grant type).
-It also helps to detect mix-up attacks (see below).
+It can also help to detect mix-up attacks (see below).

-Clients SHOULD avoid forwarding the user’s browser to a URI obtained from a query parameter since such a function could be utilized to exfiltrate authorization codes and access tokens.
+Clients SHOULD avoid forwarding the user’s browser to a URI obtained from a query parameter ("open redirector") since such a function can enable exfiltration of authorization codes and access tokens.
 If there is a strong need for this kind of redirect, clients are advised to implement appropriate countermeasures against open redirection, e.g., as described by OWASP [@owasp_redir].